 Hickory: The assembly greatly enjoyed a weekend of ministry in January with Phil Coulson, who took up the “Doctrine of the Gospel” in a series of six ministry meetings.
 The following week, Brody Thibodeau and Frank Sona conducted a four-week gospel series with good interest.
 An 8-year-old boy, whose parents are in the assembly, professed faith in Christ as did a middle-aged man who attended for the first time.
 Pray for this man who is hindered from coming to the assembly meetings due to health problems.

 Arlington: The saints were blessed from late January to early February with timely ministry from Stephen Baker of Liverpool, England on the early kings of Israel and associated lessons.
 Dan Shutt shared in the ministry February 16-17 at the Arlington Youth Conference concerning “Our Future.”
 Lives were touched and the Lord blessed in salvation.

-Chihuahua: After five weeks of gospel meetings in the Valle de la Madrid hall, Gilberto Torrens is very encouraged in that two older teenagers, who for years have attended the Sunday school, professed faith.
+Chihuahua: After five weeks of gospel meetings in the Valle de la Madrid hall, the saints are very encouraged that two older teenagers, who for years have attended the Sunday school, professed faith.
 Anderson Hernandez, who hopes to devote himself, with his family, to the work in Chihuahua, recently buried his father in Venezuela, a man who for many years was very opposed to the gospel, but on his deathbed confessed Christ as Savior.